ragingbal/gitbook-ballab/case-studies-big-and-fast-data.md

 Example of Deep Tech Projects are

+## RedZebra Analytics
-● RedZebra Analytics : A platform for financial transaction processing, customer

-segmentation and predictive analytics for banks to channel merchant offers to their

-customers.
-The solution has been deployed in Europe and in the Far East. \(
+A platform for financial transaction processing, customer segmentation and predictive analytics for banks to channel merchant offers to their customers.
+The solution has been deployed in Europe and in the Far East. \( [http://redzebra-analytics.com](http://redzebra-analytics.com) \).

-[http://redzebra-analytics.com](http://redzebra-analytics.com) \).
 We provided the CTO services and the technology team.

 Customer location : UK / Germany

+## High-Performance Traffic Management

-● Confidential Customer : A high-performance traffic management and auditing service
+A high-performance traffic management and auditing service

 combined with micro-payment payment management.
 This service generates 100s of